 My wife said, “Well, that probably would be a lot of money today, probably double now.
 They’d probably be making $120,000.
 That’s good money.”

 “No!”
 I protested.
 “It wouldn’t be that much different today.”

 “You don’t think so?
-That was almost 30 years ago.”
+That was over 30 years ago.”